shaqkori/teachingCloud/validation.md

 ## CSS Validation

-The validation for the css returned no errors and a few error which can be ignored.
+The validation for the css returned no errors and a few warnings which can be ignored as they are related to the bootstrap code.
 ![CSS](./screenshots/css-validator.png)

 ## HTML Validation